telerik/ajax-docs/controls/map/how-to/scale-to-markers.md

 You can see in this article how you can programmatically scale **RadMap** based on the **Markers** collection.

-The approach showcased here is useful in data-binding scenarios, where the map should be zoomed and centered based on the bound markers.
+The approach showcased here is useful in data-binding scenarios where the map should be zoomed and centered based on the bound markers.

-There two different approaches:
+There are two different approaches:
 * [for Server-side Data Binding](#approach-for-server-side-data-binding)
 * [for Client-side Data Binding](#approach-for-client-side-data-binding)